dheeraj120501/Lets-Code/06-Cool Things Computer Can't Do/02-Machine Learning/Readme.md

 The data analysis phase is explained in detail [here](./Data%20Analysis/).

 Some machine learning models/algorithms are explained in detail [here](./Machine%20Learning%20Algorithms) and their implementations in the notebook [here](./ML%20Models%20Notebook/).

+## **How to Approach a Machine Learning Problem**

+Here's a strategy you can apply to approach any machine learning problem:

+1. Explore the data and find correlations between inputs and targets
+2. Pick the right model, loss functions and optimizer for the problem at hand
+3. Scale numeric variables and one-hot encode categorical data
+4. Set aside a test set (using a fraction of the training set)
+5. Train the model
+6. Make predictions on the test set and compute the loss